 There are no marks nor discolorations.
 The great distinction is the long coat.
 The dark features of the nose and the eyes show that it has not been affected by albinism.

 The prominence of a long white coat makes it a very distinguishable type.
-Below is a video to help you better visualize how it looks:

 White Apple-Head Chihuahua